Shinobi no Ittoki: Production and release

-Shinobi no Ittoki is produced by DMM Pictures and animated by Troyca.
-It is directed by Shuu Watanabe, with Minato Takano in charge of the series' scripts, Isamu Suzuki designing the characters and serving as chief animation director, and TOMISIRO composing the music.
-The series aired from October 4 to December 20, 2022, on Tokyo MX and AT-X. Humbreaders will perform the opening theme song "Hikari" (光), while Hockrockb will perform the ending theme song "Oboetate" (おぼえたて).
-Crunchyroll streamed the series, and have premiered an English dub starting on October 18, 2022.
+Planned and produced by TMS Entertainment alongside DMM Pictures, and animated by Troyca, the series is directed by Shū Watanabe, with Minato Takano in charge of series' scripts, Isamu Suzuki designing the characters and serving as chief animation director, and TOMISIRO composing the music. it aired from October 4 to December 20, 2022, on Tokyo MX and AT-X. The opening theme song is "Hikari" (光), performed by Humbreaders, while the ending theme song is "Oboetate" (おぼえたて), performed by Hockrockb.
+Crunchyroll streamed the series, and premiered an English dub which started on October 18, 2022.